kwasniew/hyperapp2-real-world-example/README.md

 Parcel is used to create a transpiled (older browsers support) and minified/tree-shaken bundle (even faster load time).

-Raw source size: < 1300 LOC
+Raw source size: < 1300 LOC (60% of the Hyperapp v1 version)

 Minified+gzipped bundle: 16.5kB